projectara/greybus-spec/source/hardware_model.rst

 """"""""""""""""

-The underlying hardware is in a low-power state and Greybus Connections for all CPorts associated with this Bundle are closed and the |unipro| link is hibernated, but the internal context may be preserved (in an implementation-specific way) allowing the Bundle to quickly transition back to the BUNDLE_ACTIVE state.
+The underlying hardware is in a low-power state and Greybus Connections for all CPorts associated with this Bundle are closed, but the internal context may be preserved (in an implementation-specific way) allowing the Bundle to quickly transition back to the BUNDLE_ACTIVE state.
 Any Greybus Connection that the AP might want to use shall be re-established when transitioning back to the BUNDLE_ACTIVE state.

 BUNDLE_OFF
 """"""""""